stormpath/stormpath-aspnetcore/docs/introduction.rst

 What does this library do?
 --------------------------

-With a few lines of code, you can add a user database and authentication system to your ASP.NET application.
+With a few lines of code, you can add a user database and authentication system to your |framework| application.
 Out of the box, this library will provide a way for users to create accounts and log in to your application with a username and password.
 Your users can also create API Keys and OAuth tokens (useful if you are creating an API service).